 We’re expected to follow certain rules and customs because these places cook and serve with pride, and they want us to enjoy their food at its best.
 The food, that’s what matters to them, because it matters to us, and we all have our priorities straight in this arrangement.
 The gal at the counter might not know your name (then again, she might know your mama), but she knows your face and your order by heart.
 And she’ll make sure your tea gets topped off.

 Holes-in-the-wall are bastions of home cooking away from home.
 Their signature recipes remind us that North Carolina families come from all over, and that what constitutes home cooking depends on who is stirring the pot.
-That’s why we frequent The Snack Bar in Hickory or Dixie III in Asheboro for a classic meat-and-three, but feast on Jamaican oxtails at Taste of Paradise in Rocky Mount or a bánh mì at Saigon Sandwiches and Bakery in Greensboro.
+That’s why we frequent The Snack Bar in Hickory for a classic meat-and-three, but feast on Jamaican oxtails at Taste of Paradise in Rocky Mount or a bánh mì at Saigon Sandwiches and Bakery in Greensboro.
 They all remind us: Home is where you make it.

 As distinctive and spirited as these places may be, they are, in their bones, deeply familiar: You know what to expect, even if you’ve never been there before.
 And that’s reassuring.
 Nothing about this kind of hole needs fixing.